 Students must fulfill all course requirements (stated below) while registered as graduate students in psychology at UC San Diego.
 There may occasionally be exceptions granted to this rule.
 Requests for exception should be in the form of petitions from students and their advisers to the Committee on Graduate Affairs.
 It is in the best interest of the student if these petitions are forthcoming at the time of admission to the graduate program.
 In this way, the committee, the students, and their advisers will all be aware of the course requirements before any of them are taken.

-Courses are divided into five areas: cognitive psychology (including attention, language, and perception), cognitive and behavioral neuroscience (including neuropsychology and neurophysiology), developmental psychology (including language acquisition), sensation and perception (including vision and audition), and social psychology (including health and law).
+Courses broadly cover five areas: cognitive psychology (including attention, language, and perception), cognitive and behavioral neuroscience (including neuropsychology and neurophysiology), developmental psychology (including language acquisition), sensation and perception (including vision and audition), and social psychology (including health and law).
 The Graduate Affairs Committee provides an approved list of courses from these areas.
 Any student whose needs cannot be reasonably met with courses conforming to these guidelines may petition the Graduate Affairs Committee.
 The petition should contain a specific list of courses and a statement of justification and must be approved by the student’s adviser.

-Each first-year graduate student is required to propose a research topic by winter quarter to be presented to the student’s adviser(s) and one additional psychology faculty member, and subsequently submit a research paper on his or her research project (Psychology 270ABC).
+Each first-year graduate student is required to propose a research topic by winter quarter to be presented to the student’s adviser(s) and one additional psychology faculty member, and subsequently submit a research paper on this research project (PSYC 270A-B-C).
 The paper should be comparable in style, length, and quality to papers published in the normal, refereed journals of the student’s research area.
-(The publication manual of the American Psychological Association, fourth edition, 1995, gives an acceptable format.)
+(The publication manual of the American Psychological Association, sixth edition, 2013, gives an acceptable format.)

 The research paper will be read and evaluated by the student’s research adviser and by at least two other readers appointed by the graduate adviser.